-- Additional hours will be credited to students for VIA activities and other self-volunteering opportunities subjected to the proper documentation by the external organisations submitted to the VIA Committee for approval and recording.
+- Additional service hours will be credited to students who embark on external VIA activities and other self-volunteering opportunities subjected to the proper documentation by the external organisations submitted to HOD CCE for approval and recording.

 Through CCE lessons, students will go through various case studies on Mental Health and Cyber Wellness before deciding on the area that they would like to be an advocate in.
 They will then proceed to come up with a mascot and a positive message during their ALP/Art lesson in either of the two areas.

 Sec 2 VIA: Collaboration with Innovation Team and Student Leadership Team